Skip to contents

 labs(fill = "elevation")

-Contour lines plot for a SpatRaster
+Contour line plot for a SpatRaster object.

-Contour lines plot for a SpatRaster
+Contour line plot for a SpatRaster object.

 ggplot() +